All Episodes

 And see, this was a snub for Obama because his campaign ad was Zero Dark 30.

-How he got bin Laden.
+How he got Bin Laden.

 And so nobody likes Spielberg as a scuttlebud.

-So uh Obama's semi-autobiographical movie, Lincoln didn't win.
+So Obama's semi-autobiographical movie, Lincoln, didn't win.

-That's two snubs, so they threw him a crumb and they let Michelle out there.
+So they threw him a crumb and they let Michelle out there.

 You know what that reminded me?

-I'm gonna tell you something, folks.
+I'm going to tell you something, folks.

-Apple computer ran what may be, and you can't find this ad on the internet, I'm told you can't, I'm sure somebody's got it.
+Apple Computer ran what may be, and you can't find this ad on the internet, I'm told, you can't.

 If we can find a link to it, we will.